bartoszpacura/plan-your-week-rest-api/README.md

 [`About the issue`](https://github.com/DB-db-dron/weatherDB/issues/12)

-`Getting a new weekly schedule method will be possible from next month`
+`Getting a new schedule will be possible from next month`

 The data is downloaded from: